Application-Driven Learning: A Closed-Loop Prediction and Optimization Approach Applied to Dynamic Reserves and Demand Forecasting: Convergence Results

 \section{Convergence Results}

-In this section, we discuss some conditions for convergence of estimators obtained with application-driven joint prediction and optimization.
-Again, our goal is to obtain the best possible forecast $\hat{y}_t$, but this is completely defined by the parameters $\theta$ since $x_t$ is known.
-Let $\theta_T$ be the optimal solution of \eqref{mod-main-obj}--\eqref{mod-main-rec} considering $T$ data points.
-We will show that $\theta_T$ converges to one element of the solution set of the actual expected value formulation of the problem (as opposed to the previously presented sampled version).
-We will start describing some assumptions, then we will state and prove the main theorem. \begin{assum} The solution set of the optimization problem in \eqref{mod-main-policy} is a singleton for all possible values of $\hat{y}_t$. \end{assum} In other words, the problem is always feasible and the solution is always unique.
+In this section, we discuss some conditions for the convergence of estimators obtained with application-driven joint prediction and optimization.
+Again, our goal is to obtain the best possible forecast $\hat{y}_t$, but this is completely defined by the parameters $\theta$ since $x_t$ is known. {Let $S_T$ be the set of optimal solutions of \eqref{mod-main-obj}--\eqref{mod-main-rec}, so that $\theta_T \in S_T$.
+We will show that any sequence of $\theta_T$, each in the set $S_T$, converges to} the solution set of the actual expected value formulation of the problem (as opposed to the previously presented sampled version). { We remark that model \eqref{mod-main-obj}--\eqref{mod-main-rec} can be viewed as a particular case of the more general stochastic programming model with equilibrium constraints studied in \cite{shapiro2008stochastic}.
+In that paper, the authors prove convergence when the data is independent and identically distributed.
+However, because of the generality of the models in that paper, in order to prove convergence the authors make assumptions (e.g., strong monotonicity) which do not hold in our case.
+Moreover, as we shall see shortly, we want to extend the result to a non-i.i.d.\ setting.
+Thus, in our work, we develop a proof that is tailored to our purposes. } We will start by describing some assumptions, and then we will state the main theorem. { The proof of the theorem, as well as the proof of the other results in this section, is presented in the Appendix \ref{sec:proof}.} \begin{assum} {There is a unique solution $z_t$ of optimization problem \eqref{mod-main-policy}} for all possible values of $\hat{y}_t$. \end{assum} In other words, the problem is always feasible, and the solution {set is a singleton}.
 This is not as restrictive as it seems.
 The feasibility requirement is similar to the classical assumption of complete recourse in stochastic programming.
 The uniqueness requirement is equivalent to the absence of dual degeneracy in a linear program \citep{borrelli2003geometric}.
-In the case the problem in question is dual-degenerate, it is possible to eliminate this degeneracy by perturbing the objective function---in our case, the vectors $c_p$ and $q_p$---with small numbers that do not depend on the right-hand-side (RHS) of the problem.
+In this case, the problem in question is dual-degenerate, but it is possible to eliminate this degeneracy by perturbing the objective function---in our case, the vectors $c_p$ and $q_p$---with small numbers that do not depend on the right-hand-side (RHS) of the problem.
 Thus, the same perturbation is valid for all possible $\hat{y}_t$ \citep{megiddo1989varepsilon}.
 Another possibility would be resorting to some lexicographic simplex method \citep{nocedal2006numerical}.
 In this setting, we can define the set-valued function: